A reduction of the string bracket to the loop product: Introduction

 \subsection{Problems}

-\begin{enumerate}[label={P\arabic{enumi}.}] \item If a space is BV exact, then does it admit positive weights? \item For each $r>1$, is there an $r$-BV exact space which is not $(r-1)$-BV exact? \item Is a space $r$-BV exact for some $r<\infty$? \item By making use of the EMSS in Section \ref{sect:EMSS_rBVexact}, compute explicitly the string brackets of a non BV exact manifold. \end{enumerate}
+We propose questions and problems on topics in this article. \begin{enumerate}[label={P\arabic{enumi}.}] \item If a space is BV-exact, then does it admit positive weights? \item For each $r>1$, is there an $r$-BV-exact space which is not $(r-1)$-BV-exact? \item Is a space $r$-BV-exact for some $r<\infty$? \item By making use of the EMSS in Section \ref{sect:EMSS_rBVexact}, compute explicitly the string brackets of a non BV-exact manifold. \end{enumerate}